AtotheY/next-13-mui-context-bp/README.md

 ## Pre commit hook

-You can run `git add .husky/pre-commit` to add the pre-commit lint to your project, also make sure you have Husky installed.
+You can run `npx husky install` to install husky which should activate the pre-commit hook setup within `.husky/pre-commit`

 ## State